 A coaching conversation is not an activity having an end in itself.
 Such activity is meant to be a solution-oriented, dialectic moment where ideas take form out of the chaos of our minds.

 But coaching time is also a learning opportunity, for both sides.
-For the coachee, it means to find a way to engage in meaningful actions, that will move him closer to his own goal, or at least provide more clarity on matter.
+For the coachee, it means finding a way to engage in meaningful actions, that will move him closer to his own goal, or at least provide more clarity on the matter.
 For the coach, the practice is the laboratory to test related skills and try out new ones.
 All for the sake of an augmented experience for the client?
 I convene that there is more.

 LET’S TALK ABOUT REFLECTION